happypeter/happygrep/README.md

 ## Simple and nice grep front-end: happygrep

-While `grep` is a powerful command line tool, its syntax is difficult and its output is ugly.
-So for the convenient of human being, we need a more smart tool to do our work.
+While `grep` is a powerful command line tool, it is difficult to use So for the convenient of human being, we need a more smart tool to do our work.

 `happygrep` is a small and nice `grep` front-end based on `ncursesw` __TUI__.